TAbdiukov/CryptoChecker_Research/README.md

 CC aka CryptoChecker, produced by Aleph

 This is an amazing old tool to detecting (crypto) signatures in files.
-Unfortunately its database never became available for the public to reuse or port (to Linux).
+Unfortunately, its database never became available for the public to reuse or port (to Linux).

 The tool is last updated in 2016 and made with MZ-architecture in mind (.com file format, from MS-DOS/Win9x days), and it is unlikely that the tool is to work in the future systems (let alone on the systems outside the realm of M$)